 We love this sun cream especially the roll on version as we find it last longer when the kids take it to school as they cant squeeze the whole tube out in one go!
 Although you can buy it in a tube if you prefer.

-This sun cream is a lot easier to find to buy places as the likes of Boots and Tesco always tend to have them in stock, however we quite often buy it from Amazon as it cheaper, like now it usually sells at £10 a bottle but Amazon are selling it for £7 so we have already bought our lots ready for school going back.
+This sun cream is a lot easier to find to buy places as the likes of Boots and Tesco always tend to have them in stock, however we quite often buy it from Amazon as it often cheaper, so we have already bought our lots ready for school going back.

 That is the only thing we would say about this sun cream is it has turned some of the kids white school t-shirts a yellow / green colour, mainly around the neck and arms, but then so has many others we have used.